About This Program

 You’re interested in exploring life at the molecular level.
 You’re curious about all living things and how cells function and communicate.
 Research excites you, and you dream of making a scientific discovery that can impact the world of healthcare, agriculture, or the environment.
 Biochemistry might be the major for you.

-The biochemistry major at UC gives students a solid understanding of the fundamental building blocks of life, preparing them for fulfilling careers in a field on the leading edge of human knowledge.
+The biochemistry major at Utica University gives students a solid understanding of the fundamental building blocks of life, preparing them for fulfilling careers in a field on the leading edge of human knowledge.
 Supported by exceptional faculty and advanced instrumentation, the program is modeled on a course of study recommended by the American Chemical Society.